anav5704/codeology/src/blogholder/basic-computer-specs-for-frontend-web-dev-2023.md

 Display

-\-Also necessary to front-end web development is a nice presentation.
+Also necessary to front-end web development is a nice presentation.
 You must be able to clearly view every piece of your work when building a website.
-For web development, a display with a high resolution and outstanding colour accuracy is crucial.
+For web development, a display with a high resolution and outstanding color accuracy is crucial.

 Conclusion